 3/ Top Beer Drinking Country

 The very first pilsner was produced in Bohemia, today´s the Czech Republic in 1842.
 Pilsner means Plzeň in German.
-It is a city in Western Bohemia where tradition of brewing dates back to 1295.
+It is a city in Western Bohemia where the tradition of brewing dates back to 1295.
 Plzeň is not the only city where you can find a Czech brewery though.
-There are hundreds if not thousands of breweries in the Czech Republic and new ones are popping up everyday.
+There are hundreds if not thousands of breweries in the Czech Republic and new ones are popping up every day.
 The most famous are already mentioned Pilsner Urquell, original Budweiser Budvar (means České Budějovice city in Southern Bohemia in German) and Prague´s Benedictine Břevnov Monastery with first recorded brewing in 993 AD.

 It´s pretty common to consume a beer or two during a lunch by locals, also the tourists are excited about the price (approx. 1.20 USD per a large mug) making the Czech Republic a country with the highest consumption of beer per capita (142.6 litres a year - about 300 pints) in the world.